kingzamzon/docs/docs/coreConcepts/LitActionsAndPKPs/PKPs.md

 ## Do I need a wallet in order to use a PKP?

-Currently, a wallet is required in order to mint the underlying PKP NFT.
-This makes the wallet the sole controller of the underlying key pair.
+Not necessarily!
+In order to sign with a PKP, you must present some form of authorization to the Lit nodes.
+We refer to this as an [auth sig](/sdk/explanation/litactions/#authentication-helpers) in the docs.
+This may be a user's wallet address, Google OAuth, Discord login, and more.

-We are currently working on exploring other methods of authorization for PKPs, such as Apple Passkeys, Login with Google, Discord Auth, and more.
-This will facilitate a more frictionless onboarding experience for non-crypto-natives, as it enables methods for social recovery and wallet abstraction.
+By continuing to work to support additional methods of authorization for PKPs (such as SMS and Apple Passkey, among others), we hope to facilitate a more frictionless onboarding experience for non-crypto-natives and enable intuitive methods for social recovery and wallet abstraction.

+Check out this [proof of concept](https://spark.litprotocol.com/wallet-abstraction-with-google-oauth/) on how to mint a Programmable Key Pair and execute an on-chain transaction with nothing but a Google account, no private keys or seed phrases in sight!

 ## What blockchains do PKPs support?